 viii.
 Posting and billing clerks – 2.0%

-Due to this, top enterprises are missing out on talented accountants.
+Due to rise of remote work accounting trends, top enterprises are missing out on talented accountants.
 Finance professionals have started adapting more advanced technologies to overcome the shortfalls mentioned above and maximize their firm’s profit.

 And the classic example that comes to the surface is a remote work setting.
 Most of us will agree that embracing remote working with digitized accounting trends and techniques has cut most of the expenditure.
 Plus, it has also optimized the entire progression.